European Green Deal faces bumpy ride – DW – 08/12/2024

 The European Environment Agency has estimated that implementing the Green Deal requires investment to the tune of €520 billion ($568 billion) per year from 2021-2030.

-Global consultancy firm McKinsey rather sees required investment of €6 trillion per year to reach carbon neutrality by 2045 of which "€5 trillion are replacement investments."
+But global consultancy firm McKinsey & Co. has said the necessary investment would total €6 trillion to reach carbon neutrality by 2045, of which "€5 trillion are replacement investments."

 Germany's state-owned investment and development bank, KfW, meanwhile has put the price tag for Green Deal investments at €72 billion per year, meaning a total of just about €1.5 trillion until 2045.